-We will address the question of whether repentance is required to be forgiven of sin, and what repentance entails, later.
+$^{^{60}}$ We will address the question of whether repentance is required to be forgiven of sin, and what repentance entails, later.

-The Churches of Christ in America are products of the 19th Century Restoration Movement, resulting from a merger of the movement founded by Barton W. Stone in Kentucky, Illinois, and Ohio and [continued following page]
+61 The Churches of Christ in America are products of the 19th Century Restoration Movement, resulting from a merger of the movement founded by Barton W. Stone in Kentucky, Illinois, and Ohio and the movement begun by Thomas Campbell and his son, Alexander, in western Pennsylvania and present-day West Virginia.